just1ncannady/AlexaInSpace2022/_sources/Unit7-Using-Analyzing-Data/Big-Data.rst

     <p>
     <p>The path from data to information to knowledge is not always straightforward.
 Bias can be introduced into the
           collection and analysis of data with dangerous results.
 Care must be taken when collecting and analyzing data.
 Problems of bias are often caused by the type or source of data that is being collected.
 Bias is not eliminated by simply collecting more data. </p>
     <p>Joy Buolamwini from the MIT Media labs studies the impact of bias in face recognition systems.
-Watch the following video about her research:
+Watch the following video about her research.
       <br/>

 .. youtube:: TWWsW1w-BVo